Description

 - Type: Indicates the type of the task, which can be one of four options:

-general,visitor,contruction, orgarrison. - Submit time
+general,visitor,construction, orgarrison. - Submit time

 - Latest approval information: Displays the most recent approval details for the task.
 Additionally, users can search for a specific task name or apply filters based on specific conditions to locate tasks.